 Nicole Gifford (producer) is the Artistic Director of Nicole Gifford Dance and has been performing, choreographing & producing dance in Chicago since 1998.
 A graduate of Western Illinois University, she earned her BAS in English, with minor degrees in Dance and Creative Writing.
 Nicole enjoys layering her choreography with poetry & live music, focusing specifically on jazz-fusion, for its improvisational element.
 Her work has been performed at many Chicago dance festivals including Around the Coyote, Dance Chicago, Full Circle, Rebound and Old Town School of Folk Music’s World Dance Night.
 Nicole has co-produced several dance concerts since 2005, sharing the stage with Chicago artists Marquez Dance Project, Jay-Son Dance Project and core project.
 Thanks to a Dance Bridge residency through the Chicago Cultural Center’s Department of Cultural Affairs, she was recently able to produce “MILES ELECTRIC”; an evening length work of dance performed entirely to live music from Miles Davis' Electric Period.
 Her work has also received support from the Illinois Arts Council.
 Nicole works full time teaching ballroom dance to adults at May I Have This Dance and through their youth program, Dancing with Class.

-Sarah Lackner (technical director) is excited to return to the Harvest Chicago Contemporary Dance Festival.
+Sarah Lackner (production stage manager) is excited to return to the Harvest Chicago Contemporary Dance Festival.
 A graduate of Smith College, Sarah has designed various dance and theater works around Chicago and abroad, most recently in Chicago for Perceptual Motion, Inc, Rodriguez Dance Theatre, and Innervation Dance Cooperative.
 She has also designed productions for Cristal Sabbagh, Cindy Brandle, Carole McCurdy, and Roosevelt University.
 Abroad, she designed productions in Glasgow, Scotland.
 Sarah also works as an electrician and stage manager around Chicago, most recently stage managing for the Grant Park Music Festival.